-June to November is known to be a rainy season, however showers are normally short and the visibility off shore is not generally affected.
+June to November is known to be a rainy season, however, showers are normally short and the visibility offshore is not generally affected.
 The raining season can sometimes run into the month of December.
-The risk of large scale flooding is very low, although after major storms throughout the year small pockets of localised flooding may be possible.
-Windy months are known to be March, October and November.
+The risk of large-scale flooding is very low, although after major storms throughout the year small pockets of localized flooding may be possible.
+Windy months are known to be March, October, and November.

-Full day trips, Belize diving services and dive excursions can be organised.
-The full day trips normally consist of one dive in the Blue Hole and two additional dives in the nearby reefs.
+Full day trips, Belize diving services, and dive excursions can be organized.
+The full-day trips normally consist of one dive in the Blue Hole and two additional dives in the nearby reefs.

 Note – Travel to any destination may be adversely affected by conditions including (but not limited) to security, entry and exit requirements, health conditions, local laws and culture, natural disasters and climate.
 Regardless of your destination, check your local travel advisory board or department for travel advice about that location when planning your trip and again shortly before you leave.

 Currency – Belize dollars, make sure you have 35 US dollars for the departure tax.